2011 Walmart Plans to Open Its First Walmart Express Stores

 Wal-Mart Stores Inc.'s first convenience store-sized Walmart Express opened in Gentry, AR and offers a peek at how the world's largest retailer plans to expand in big cities and small towns.

 Wal-Mart plans to open its first Wal-Mart Express Stores.
 Walmart Is Creating Express Stores to Solve Shoppers Convenience Gap.
 Guess that means size does matter?
 Well, not the way you think!

 Wal-Mart Stores Inc. plans to open its first Wal-Mart Express store on Chicago's South Side.
 They are also rolling out the "Express" store format in their backyard, Prairie Grove, Gravette, and Gentry, Arkansas.

 Wal-Mart is experiencing what we call a "convenience gap"… the stores are huge and when we humorously relate to "size matters" in Wal-Mart's case, the mass merchant size, your typical Wal-Mart or Supercenter size (the combo Wal-Mart + supermarket), ranging from 100,000 sq ft to over 150,000 sq. ft. pushes them to locating in areas that are not very convenient to get to.

 Wal-Mart is in a major slump, reported The Wall Street Journal.
 It tried to compete with Targets "cheap-chic" instead of focusing on its core value to the consumer: Every Day Low Prices.

-Even their arch-rival Target will open a Small-Format Stores in Chicago with a grand kickoff in the Windy City.
+Even their arch-rival Target will open small-format stores in Chicago with a grand kickoff in the Windy City.
 Wal-Mart can't catch a break!